AllYarnsAreBeautiful/allyarnsarebeautiful.github.io/ayab-interface.md

 Of course, the AYAB interface also remains under an OpenSource license, the case will also be available for 3D printing.

 Furthermore, the AYAB interface is 100% software compatible with the AYAB-Shield.
 No software change is necessary and the functionality is the same for both versions.

-In addition, a new section was introduced specifically for the support of the new hardware in the [EMSL-Forum](http://forum.evilmadscientist.com/categories/ayab-all-yarns-are-beautiful)